Anan-Ghosh/Encryption-and-Decryption/README.md

 # Encryption-and-Decryption
-It encrypted and decrypted a file.
+It is my Cse-115 project which is my first project.It encrypted and decrypted a file or message.